ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 |UI10|

-Load sample files into El-MAVEN and click on Show Samples Widget on the widget bar to show/hide the project space.
+Load sample files into El-MAVEN and click on *Show Samples Widget* on the widget bar to show/hide the project space.
 Blanks will not show up in the sample list if the file names start with 'blan' or 'blank'.

 There are three columns in the project space:

    * *Sample*: This column has the sample name and the random color assigned to the sample.
 Double-click the sample name to change the color.

    * *Set*: The set column holds the cohort name for every sample.
-Example: subjects and controls.
+For example: subjects and controls.

    * *Scaling*: This column holds the normalization constant for every sample.
 For example, all intensities in a sample will be halved if the constant is two.
 This is done to normalize data if sample volumes are different.